The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok

-This study has some inevitable limitations.
-Conducting the sock-puppet algorithmic auditing studies is a challenging task.
-Deploying sock-puppet agents in a real-world social media environment is technologically challenging (e.g., to prevent a platform from banning sock-puppet accounts, to realistically simulate user's location, browser or interactions) as well as demanding on costs (e.g., running GPU-powered machines capable analysing videos in real time) and on human oversight (during the audit, the agents were under continuous monitoring).
-This limits the possible scope of such studies (in our case, it was 4 topics, 1 location, 10 days of the main data collection phase).
-In addition, the automatic labelling is naturally imperfect and assigning ad type/topic labels for some samples may be subjective.
+The utilized automatic labelling is also naturally imperfect and assigning ad type/topic labels for some samples may be subjective.
 However, the accuracy and inter-annotator agreement showed that the data quality is high enough taking the purpose of the study into consideration.
-Also the observed differences between minor and adult behaviour are so significant, that they cannot be explained by potential false positives introduced by automatic labelling.
+Also, the observed differences between minor and adult behaviour are so significant, that they cannot be explained by potential false positives introduced by automatic labelling.
 Therefore, we consider the collected and annotated data to be sufficiently representative and the findings derived from them to be generalizable also to additional topics or locations.